 PERSONAL ABUSE in a PhD THESIS

-Julia Clark posing at the school for Riding for the Disabled Association of Tasmania, 500 Kalang Ave, Glenorchy, with her stalking horse which she used to ingratiate herself into the confidence of an unsuspecting young Nevin family member who was a volunteer at the RDA Kalang.
+Julia Clark posing at the school for Riding for the Disabled Association of Tasmania, 500 Kalang Ave, Glenorchy, with her stalking horse which she used to ingratiate herself into the confidence of the unsuspecting young Nevin family member who was a volunteer at the RDA Kalang.
 Source of image; RDA Kalang.

 Stefan Petrow was born in Hobart.
 Stefan is an Associate Professor in the School of History and Classics at the University of Tasmania and has been a member of THRA since 1990.
 He has served two three-year terms as President.